go-graphite/go-carbon/README.md

 * carbonserver: support multiple targets in /render queries (graphite-web 1.1.x compatibility)
 * flock support for persister and carbonserver
 * `cache.max-size` and `cache.write-strategy` can be changed without restart (HUP signal)
-* Google PubSub protocl was added.
-It receives data from PubSub Subscriptions and can decode protobuf, plan, or pickle messages.
+* Google PubSub protocol was added.
+It receives data from PubSub Subscriptions and can decode protobuf, plain, or pickle messages.
   * The default format is plain.
 Specify protobuf or pickle by adding an attribute named 'content-type' to the PubSub messsages:
     * application/protobuf
     * application/python-pickle